-In Cambodia, financially-struggling teenage girls often land jobs at sex establishments where they make 100 to 200 dollars a night.
+In Cambodia, financially-struggling teenage girls often land jobs at sex establishments where they can make $100 to $200 USD per month.

-These jaw-dropping paychecks make it “very hard” for Destiny Rescue to rescue these children, but our team has three key tactics to persuade them to walk away from their workplaces forever.
+These substantial paychecks make it “very hard” for Destiny Rescue to rescue these children, but our team has three key tactics to empower them to walk away from these dangerous workplaces forever.

 I try my best to show them the big picture,” the 30-year-old said.